SkillsUnion/tamkeen-software/docs/3-backend/welcome-module/java-installation.md

 JDK includes both a Java Runtime Environment (JRE) and a Java Virtual Machine (JVM).
 These are all you need to develop and run your java applications.
 The JDK also includes a number of programming tools, like a compiler and a Java web server, for programmers who need to install Java on Windows.We will discuss more about JDK in upcoming lessons.

 #### We will install Eclipse Temurin JDK17 because it is an LTS version with extended support till September 2029.
 LTS stands for Long Term Support, which means it will be supported for a longer period.

+##### If you have any other preferences for JDK installation, feel free to choose an alternative.

 # Installation Steps for Eclipse Temurin JDK 17 (LTS)